DanielleTanner/Vscript_Stealth/README.md

 The ascending waypoints should also follow a path, since the npc will always patrol in ascending order before looping back to the lowest number once it reaches the highest number.
 Yes, this means that NPCs patrol a looping pattern rather than a back and forth one (for the time being).

 The waypoints themselves use the path_corner entity.
-All you need to do is name them properly, you don't have to do anything else with the entity.
+All you need to do is name them properly, and ensure to remove the connections between path_corners later.
+You don't have to do anything else with the entity.

 I'm not a programmer, so I am pretty sure this can be written better.
 But better it be bad and exists than it not existing at all.